Measuring Voltage and Current

 Digital Voltmeters

-Today, digital voltmeters are more common.
-They add an ADC (Analog-Digital-Converter) to convert analog voltage to a digital signal that is then displayed.
+Digital voltmeters add an ADC (Analog-Digital-Converter) to convert analog voltage to a digital signal that is then displayed.
+When you are using a microcontroller and one of its analog-input pins, you are essentially building a digital voltmeter.

 Measuring Current